 4. Make a Niçoise Salad

 Tonight’s leftover poached salmon becomes tomorrow’s French Riviera-worthy lunch in this easy take on the salade Niçoise.
-Rather than using oil-packed anchovies to complete this dish, this recipe replaces features tender flakes of poached salmon.
+Rather than using olive oil-packed anchovies to complete this dish, this recipe replaces features tender flaked salmon.
 All you have to do is whisk up the dressing, boil a few components — eggs, potatoes, and green beans — and arrange everything over a bed of crisp greens.

 Elevate your fish taco game with leftover wild salmon.
 All you need to do is prep a simple cabbage slaw and mash up a few ripe avocados, and you’re ready for a gourmet taco dinner, thanks in part to your Alaskan catch.
 Heat up chunks of salmon with some soft tortillas and serve immediately.